Wizardinfosys/formvalidate/README.md

 });
 ```
 -----------------------------------------------------------------------------------------------------------------------------------------
-Easy to avoid use form submit using ajax
+Easy to avoid use form submit using ajax.
 ```js
 var $response = $(this).SfromValidate({
     show_response: true,